 Some areas may be up or down as far as traffic and rankings, while others might be trending.
 All of it laser focused towards driving visitors (or perhaps buyers) to your website.

-Learning the basics is a must towards mastering social media for small business in 2016
+Learning the basics is a must towards mastering social media for small business

 If you haven’t created or managed a Facebook or Twitter page yet, it can be a daunting experience:

 Take some time to read through the guide and become familiar with one social media platform at a time.
 Start with Facebook or Twitter, which are the biggest social media channels.
 If you’re in a real estate business, these are a must as well as YouTube.

 Like anything else, it takes time to learn and master social media…

 Take your time and do a little at a time until you get the hang of it.
 Don’t worry it gets easier.
 Like riding a bike!
 As part of our Vermont web design services, please contact us if you need assistance with social media.